Analyzing the Price-to-Earnings Ratio of Roku Inc. (ROKU)

 ROKU) stock’s latest price update

-Roku Inc. (NASDAQ: ROKU)’s stock price has decreased by -0.88 compared to its previous closing price of 60.52.
-Nevertheless, the company has seen a loss of -8.58% in its stock price over the last five trading days.
+Roku Inc. (NASDAQ: ROKU)’s stock price has increased by 4.56 compared to its previous closing price of 62.34.
+Nevertheless, the company has seen a gain of 7.70% in its stock price over the last five trading days.
 Barron’s reported on 03/10/23 that Roku Warns of Potential Losses From SVB Failure

 ROKU’s Market Performance

-Roku Inc. (ROKU) has seen a -8.58% fall in stock performance for the week, with a 1.51% gain in the past month and a 17.12% surge in the past quarter.
-The volatility ratio for the week is 6.75%, and the volatility levels for the past 30 days are at 6.97% for ROKU.
-The simple moving average for the last 20 days is -4.89% for ROKU stock, with a simple moving average of -8.97% for the last 200 days.
+Roku Inc. (ROKU) has seen a 7.70% rise in stock performance for the week, with a 15.08% gain in the past month and a 24.08% surge in the past quarter.
+The volatility ratio for the week is 6.86%, and the volatility levels for the past 30 days are at 6.91% for ROKU.
+The simple moving average for the last 20 days is 1.59% for ROKU stock, with a simple moving average of -0.33% for the last 200 days.

 Analysts’ Opinion of ROKU

-Many brokerage firms have already submitted their reports for ROKU stocks, with BofA Securities repeating the rating for ROKU by listing it as a “Buy.”
-The predicted price for ROKU in the upcoming period, according to BofA Securities is $85 based on the research report published on February 17th of the current year 2023.

-Atlantic Equities, on the other hand, stated in their research note that they expect to see ROKU reach a price target of $76.
-The rating they have provided for ROKU stocks is “Neutral” according to the report published on February 16th, 2023.
+BofA Securities, on the other hand, stated in their research note that they expect to see ROKU reach a price target of $85, previously predicting the price at $45.
+The rating they have provided for ROKU stocks is “Buy” according to the report published on February 17th, 2023.

-Truist gave a rating of “Hold” to ROKU, setting the target price at $50 in the report published on January 17th of the current year.
+Atlantic Equities gave a rating of “Neutral” to ROKU, setting the target price at $76 in the report published on February 16th of the current year.

-During the last 5 trading sessions, ROKU fell by -8.58%, which changed the moving average for the period of 200-days by -34.63% in comparison to the 20-day moving average, which settled at $63.33.
-In addition, Roku Inc. saw 47.40% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ROKU rose by +7.70%, which changed the moving average for the period of 200-days by -32.43% in comparison to the 20-day moving average, which settled at $64.25.
+In addition, Roku Inc. saw 60.15% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading